Francesco-Marhel/truthprobe-core/README.md

 A measurement apparatus for the geometry of truth in language models.

 Companion library to *The Anatomy of a Truth Direction* (arXiv:2607.16741).
-The tools that produced the published numbers live in the paper's own repository, not here: this is the shared machinery underneath them, extracted so that a new experiment does not have to restate it.
+The canonical scripts that produced Part I live in the paper's own repository.
+This one holds the shared machinery, the campaign that produced Parts II and III, and the dictionary bundles those numbers were read from.

+The canonical scripts predate the sentence convention used here: they build "prompt target" without the final period, and have no parameter to change it.
+Bundles from the two repositories are therefore not comparable.
+The bridge is measured: the global axes differ at cosine 0.474, while the arrangement between categories survives at Mantel +0.775.

 ---